-The enthusiasm and ambassadorship of an engaged workforce will also subtly improve the reputation of your business.
+The enthusiasm and ambassadorship of an engaged workforce will also improve the reputation of your business and employer brand.
 We should also note that an engaged workforce plays a hand in lowering production costs simply because your team or employees are more productive.

 Professional development is a powerful way of keeping your team both happy and productive.
 Remember though that you’re not just doing this to keep them happy: you’re keeping your workforce healthy as well.

 If your team feels that the organization cares about them and helps them grow professionally, then it naturally leads to an increase in engagement.

 Engaged, happy employees are more likely to stay with your company for the long term as well as just show up every day.

 If you ask your clients or customers, there’s nothing sure to impress them than excellent customer service.
 The standards of a company’s customer service speak volumes about the quality of that company overall, revealing how they treat their staff and view their customers.